 NOAA opened a 81-day period for public comments on the three detailed proposal documents.
 This comment period ended on March 31, 2017.
 NOAA received approximately 650 written comments on the sanctuary proposal.
 NOAA held four public meetings during the week of March 13 in Algoma, Manitowoc, Sheboygan, and Port Washington.
 Approximately 400 people attended the meetings, with 75 people providing verbal comments.

-What is happening now and what are the next steps in the designation process?
+What is happening now and wshat are the next steps in the designation process?

 NOAA staff are currently analyzing public comments and preparing responses, which would appear in the Federal Register should the sanctuary be designated.
 During the public comment period many people supported the proposed sanctuary, citing the tourism, economic, education, and shipwreck protection benefits.
 Others expressed concern about the impact to commercial shipping operations, dredging in the ports, and riparian rights along the beach.
 The opportunity for the public to comment on this action (the proposed Wisconsin Lake Michigan National Marine Sanctuary) is closed now that NOAA has completed the scoping and detailed proposal review periods.

 In consultation with the State of Wisconsin and based on the public comments received from the general public, industry, non-profit organizations, and other stakeholders, NOAA will now prepare a Final Environmental Impact Statement, Final Management Plan and Final Rule.
-Before the designation would become effective, the Governor has 30 days to review the documents.
-The proposed sanctuary lies totally within State waters.
-In such a case, the National Marine Sanctuaries Act states that if the Governor certifies to the Secretary of Commerce that the designation or any of its terms are unacceptable, then the designation or the unacceptable term will not take effect for the sanctuary.
-Congress also has 45 days of Congressional session to review the documents.
+Before the designation would become effective, Congress and the Governor have 45 days of Congressional session to review the documents.
+As the proposed sanctuary lies totally within State waters, if the Governor certifies to the Secretary of Commerce that the designation or any of its terms are unacceptable, then the designation or the unacceptable term will not take effect for the sanctuary.

 If designated, how would NOAA engage the state and the public in sanctuary management?